 - 1/2 tsp ground sage

 - 2 Tbsp arrowroot or corn starch

-- Make the pie dough but don't roll out yet.
+- Make the pie dough, but don't roll it out yet.
 Once you have a ball of dough, wrap/cover to preserve moisture.
 Set aside.

 - Locate a large saute pan with a lid.
 Prehat the pan over medium heat.
 Cook the onion and sweet potatoes for about 5 minutes, stirring occasionally.
 Cover the pan, reduce heat to medium-low, and cook for about 5 minutes more or until the sweet potatoes are barely fork tender. *The vegetables shouldn't stick in a properly preheated pan; if they do, add a splash of water or broth.

 - Add the mushrooms, and cook 7 to 10 minutes, or until their moisture is released and evaporated.
 Next, add the kale, garlic and salt.
 Cover the pan and cook 3 to 4 minutes.

 - Add the pepper, thyme, sage, smoked paprika, and cayenne, if using.
 Stir to distribute.
 Use a slotted spoon to transfer the soy curls to the pan.
 Don't discard the broth.